kunal-singh-cse6267/Spine-x-ray-Classification-model/README.md

 # Spine-x-ray-Classification-model
 Setup
-load Spine_Xray_pre_input.ipynb in google collab or jupyter notebook save 224..... &  224_test.......  dataset after extracting zip in your drive save 123.jpg or pic of your choice in drive and update the path.
+load Spine_Xray_pre_input.ipynb in google collab or jupyter notebook download dataset from kaggle - https://www.kaggle.com/datasets/yasserhessein/the-vertebrae-xray-images and save it in the form below save 224..... &  224_test.......  dataset after extracting zip in your drive save 123.jpg or pic of your choice in drive and update the path.